aau-itcom-17/Soundalicious/README.md

 #### TeamNameScene.class
 Scene that follows quickPlayScene, it contains textfield for team to enter their name
 #### UploadQuestionScene.class
-Scene for uploading sound and question to the game
+Scene for uploading sound and question to the game.
+Sounds are moved user's private directory.

 ### Other files: